CL614/frameworks_and_languages_module/technical_report.md

 This implementation is problematic because:

 Limited Packet Size: If a packet exceeds 64k, the server will fail to process it correctly.
 Lack of Asynchronous Handling: The server can handle only one request at a time, leading to potential crashes under heavy load.
+Real Python (2024)
 Unnecessary Complexity: Python offers built-in libraries for handling HTTP requests, rendering this custom implementation redundant and error-prone.
+Real Python (2024)

 Python has an intergrated function that handles HTTP requests and as such the code above is redundant